ULHPC/resif/docs/Command-line-interface.md

                      given software set.
   cleaninstall       Deploy a full environment: bootstrap EasyBuild and use it
                      to install the software sets.
-  count              count the number of installed softwares which name
+  count              Count the number of easyconfig files that contain the
-                     contains a given pattern.
+                     given pattern in their name.
-  init               Initialize the git repository in the srcpath. show               Show all the installed softwares which name contains a
+  init               Initialize the git repository in the srcpath. search             Show all the easyconfigs which name contains the given
-                     given pattern.
+                     pattern.
   update             Update the git repository in the srcpath. wipe               Wipe all data in the srcpath.
 ```